 5. Has the issue become more frequent recently?

 If two or more of these signs are present, the issue is likely ongoing rather than temporary.
+These quick checks help determine whether the problem is isolated or part of a broader electrical concern.

 1. Moisture Near the Outlet

-If the outlet trips frequently after showers, cleaning, or weather changes, moisture may be the underlying cause.
+This can occur without visible water, especially in humid environments.
+If tripping happens after showers, cleaning, or weather changes, moisture may be the underlying cause.

 2. A Faulty Appliance